-Trips for Kids Santa Cruz, an all-volunteer organization that takes kids mountain biking, seeks Ride Leaders, Marketing Content Publishers, and a Board of Directors President.
+Trips for Kids Santa Cruz, an all-volunteer organization that takes kids mountain biking, seeks Ride Leaders and Marketing Content Publishers.
 If you enjoy mountain biking, mentoring kids, and feel that changing kids lives for the better is payment in itself, then you will fit right in with Trips for Kids Santa Cruz.

 To express interest in any positions, please send email to: email@example.com.

 Ride Leaders teach mountain biking skills and etiquette, act as nature docents, lead rides and activities, provide first aid for injuries, repair bikes on the trail, respond to emergencies, and above all enjoy working with kids and creating a safe and fun experience.

 Marketing Content Publishers take photographs, write up stories, record short videos, and publish content online—including Facebook, tripsforkidssantacruz.org, YouTube, and email newsletters—and print and physical media.
 Works with the Board to recognize sponsors, donors, contributors, and volunteers.

 President is the liaison between the local chapter of Trips for Kids and the International organization.
 President leads monthly Board meetings, and supports other Board members with their duties for the operation of the organization.
 President represents the chapter in all legal, fiduciary, and public matters.
 President coordinates activities with other bicycling organizations and events.